conda/conda/docs/source/user-guide/getting-started.rst

-   NOTE: If you see an error message, verify that you are logged into the same user account that you used to install Anaconda or Miniconda and that you have closed and re-opened the terminal window or command prompt after installing it.
+   NOTE: If you see an error message, verify that you are logged into the same user account that you used to install Anaconda or Miniconda and that you have closed and re-opened the Terminal window  after installing it.

 #.
 Update conda to the current version: